 Betty Campbell, who died in 2017 aged 82, proved her doubters wrong after being told as a child that achieving her dream of becoming a head teacher was 'insurmountable'.

-UK's trailblazing first black female headteacher leaves a lasting legacy
+UK's first black female headteacher leaving lasting legacy'

 UK's trailblazing first black female headteacher dies aged 81 'leaving lasting legacy'

 TRIBUTES to the country’s first woman black headteacher who moved to Camden from Jamaica with just £36 in her pocket.